qlik-oss/qlik-cli/README.md

 ### General

-If you prefer not using any of the package managers above you can go to our [releases](https://github.com/qlik-oss/qlik-cli/releases) and choose a one suitable for your OS.
+If you prefer not using any of the package managers above you can go to our [releases](https://github.com/qlik-oss/qlik-cli/releases) and choose one suitable for your OS.

 ## Usage